YanWittmann/gptalk-fabric-plugin/README.md

 ## How it works

-For every conversation the player and an entity have, the plugin stores the related messages in a data structure and keeps track of what player talks to what entity.
+For every conversation the player and an entity have, the plugin stores the relevant messages in a data structure and keeps track of what player talks to what entity.

-On every message the player sends to the entity, a message is generated based on the recent conversations and world around the entity.
+On every message the player sends to the entity, a prompt for the AI is generated based on the recent conversations and world around the entity.
 A message is built from:

 - `[this happens in a minecraft chat]`
 - `You are a <mob type> living in a <current biome> biome`